elibroftw/blog.elijahlopez.ca/content/posts/bu-357-taxation-1.md

 - taxable benefit is `principal amounts * (prescribed rate - interest rate paid)`
 - prescribed rate is the annual rate of the 3-month T-bill which is disclosed every quarter.
 Use the average of the quarters that the loan was taken from.

-For home loans compare to the smaller of (i) the prescribed rate in each quarter the loan was outstanding and (ii) The prescribed rate in effect at the time the loan was granted
+For home loans, the comparable interest rate is the lesser of the interest rate at the time of purchase and the going interest rate in each quarter the loan was outstanding

 Example